SeleniumHQ/seleniumhq.github.io/site_source_files/content/blog/2021/selenium-4-beta-1.md

 0.29.0 or later.

 By "**almost everything**", I mean that under the covers there have been substantial changes.
-We've rewritten the selenium server to allow it to work not only in the familiar "standalone" and "hub and node" modes, but also in a new "distributed" mode, which makes it signifcantly easier to deploy to something such as Kubernetes in a way
+We've rewritten the Selenium server to allow it to work not only in the familiar "standalone" and "hub and node" modes, but also in a new "distributed" mode, which makes it signifcantly easier to deploy to something such as Kubernetes in a way